 Medusa even sucked Odebrecht blood

-“I remember that at one point there was a stoppage of flows because at that time some 94 million from Odebrecht were going to arrive, but there was an injection from the State and from then on the amounts began to flow,” the engineer revealed during the interrogation.

-practiced by the Director of Prosecution of the Justice Ministry, Yeni Berenice and the head of the Specialized Prosecution of Administrative Corruption Office (Pepca), Wilson Camacho
+“I remember that at one point there was a stoppage of flows because at that time some 94 million from Odebrecht were going to arrive, but there was an injection from the State and from then on the amounts began to flow,” the engineer revealed during the interrogation practiced by the Director of Prosecution of the Justice Ministry, Yeni Berenice, and the head of the Specialized Prosecution of Administrative Corruption Office (Pepca), Wilson Camacho.